Sithu-Aung-Khant/Sithu-Aung-Khant/README.md

 </h3>

 <p align="center">
-Hey there! 👋 I'm a React | Next.js Developer who is dedicated to bringing design to life on the web.
+Hey there! 👋 I'm a React | Next.js Developer dedicated to bringing design to life on the web.
 </p>

 <div align="center">